-* Board composition should include representation from HUD identified sub-populations, including Domestic Violence, Youth, Veterans, and persons who are or have experienced homelessness.
-The Board encourages participation from persons with lived experience.
+* Board composition should include representation from HUD-identified sub-populations, including Domestic Violence, Youth, Veterans, and persons who are or have previously experienced homelessness.

+**The Board encourages participation from persons with lived experience.

 Appendix B: Business Address and Website Information